mefaxas-crypto/pcg-tortuga-yola/docs/userguide.md

 ## 2. User Roles & Permissions

-- **Admin**: Can manage users, settings, and all data across all outlets.
-This is the highest permission level.
-- **Manager**: Can manage all aspects of their assigned outlets, including inventory, purchasing, sales, reports, and approving actions from Supervisors.
-- **Supervisor**: Can perform daily operations like receiving purchase orders and logging counts.
-These actions may require manager approval in a future update.
+- **Admin**: The superuser.
+Has unrestricted access to everything, including user and system settings.
+- **Manager**: Can do everything an Admin can do *except* manage users and core application settings.
+They can create ingredients, manage suppliers, handle all purchasing, run reports, and approve actions.
+They *cannot* manage recipes or menus.
-- **Chef**: Can manage recipes and menus, and log production or butchering.
+- **Chef**: Can manage recipes, menus, and create ingredients.
+Has access to most operational features.
-- **User**: Has basic, view-only access or limited data entry permissions (e.g., logging sales).
+- **User**: Standard operator role for daily tasks: logging sales, physical counts, creating POs, and logging production.
 - **Pending**: A new user who has signed up but cannot access any part of the application until their role is changed by an Admin.

 ## 3. Core Workflow: Inventory to Sales